kapsklok/Space-Invaders/README.md

 ###Installation:

-* Download the SpaceInvaders.zip, extract the contents to a folder, and run the correct file for your OS
+* Download the SpaceInvaders.zip, extract the folder, and run the correct executable for your OS

 ---